MatthiasQuintern/bUwUma/README.md

 - The `#include` command must not be in the last line of the file
 - The maps in `set` must have **at least 2** options
 - If you want to use variables in markdown, you have to escape the `#` with a backslash, so `#$(var)` becomes `\#$(var)`
+- You can not use the `return` command from within the arguments of other commands.
+Commands are executed in order, so `return` will end up as argument of the first command and thus never be executed